Live & Rare (Rage Against the Machine album)

-Live & Rare is the first live album and the first compilation of material by the American rock band Rage Against the Machine, released only in Japan on June 30, 1998, by Sony Music Japan and only available overseas as an import.
+Live & Rare is the first live album and the first compilation of material by the American rock band Rage Against the Machine.
+Released on CD only in Japan on June 30, 1998 by Sony Music Japan, the album was only available overseas as an import.
 It comprises "official bootlegs" previously available on other singles as well as a pair of tracks from the band's 1991 demo.
+In 2018, the album was released on vinyl in the United States and Europe.
 The album was released digitally for the first time on July 14, 2022.